compulim/experiment-horizontal-scroll-into-view/README.md

 ## Conclusions

 All modern browsers will scroll widgets into the view if they are completely off-screen.
+Partially off-screen widgets are generally not scrolled into the view.

-However, when the widgets is a text box and is partially off-screen, Chrome and Edge will scroll them into the view.
-And Firefox and Safari will not.
+However, if the partially off-screen widgets is a text box, Chrome and Edge will scroll them into the view.
+And Firefox and Safari will not scroll.

 ## Recordings